RobotlegsJS/RobotlegsJS-Framework/.github/CONTRIBUTING.md

    This file is located in the following path: `common/config/rush/pnpm-lock.yaml`.
    Commit any changes made to that file.

-4. Before creating your PR, run `rush change`; if prompted, [enter a change log message](https://rushjs.io/pages/best_practices/change_logs/) and select the type of your change.
+4. Before creating your PR, run `rush change`; if prompted, [enter a changelog message](https://rushjs.io/pages/best_practices/change_logs/) and select the type of your change.
    The possible types of changes are:
    - **MAJOR** - these are breaking changes that are not backwards compatible.
 Examples are: renaming a public class, adding/removing a non-optional parameter from a public API, or renaming an variable or function that is exported.
    - **MINOR** - these are changes that are backwards compatible (but not forwards compatible).
 Examples are: adding a new public API or adding an optional parameter to a public API.